alexfernandez/alexfernandez.github.io/2025/on-art.md

 Art in our time may look like a bleak endeavor: in an era of oversupply and saturation, isn't everything said and done?
+And in case it wasn't enough,
-And now with artificial intelligence (AI) and large language models (LLMs) the machines seem to be copying everything well enough;
+armed with artificial intelligence (AI) and large language models (LLMs) the machines seem to be copying everything well enough;
 what place is left for the fledging artist?
 There is hope, my human friends!